David-Zhubrev/kotlin-argparser/README.md

 ```
 This will assign `a1` as 10, `a2` as 2 and `a3` as 3.
 As you can see, positional arguments are called that way because they depend on position of the provided input arguments.
 There are 3 types of Positional arguments that can be registered via DSL:
-- `Positionals.required` - creates required argument, which is not-nullable and throw an exception if not present in command-line input
+- `Positionals.required` - creates required argument, which is not-nullable.
+If argument is missing, `ParseResult.Error` is returned by parser
 - `Positionals.nullable` - creates a nullable argument, which can be null, but does not throw an exception if not present in command-line input
 - `Positionals.withDefaultValue` - creates a non-nullable argument, which will return provided default value if not present in command-line input